jiangxiluning/Deformable-DETR/README.md

 my_output
 ```

-If you do not need amp, just remove this flag.
+If you do not need AMP, just remove this flag.

 # Change logs
 - 2020-11-29